-This installation guide shows wet-room-tray-fitting-in-timber-floor-steps how to install wet room kit shower tray Showerlay Wiper on a wooden floor and how to tile it over.
+This installation guide shows how to install wet room kit shower tray Showerlay Wiper on a wooden floor and how to tile it over.

 After placing an order for one of shower trays for wet room in our offer you will receive foam based XPS with 2% fall prepared during manufacturing process from every corner of the tray to every corner of the drain, with integrated waterproof stainless steel channel.
 Shower tray is reinforced with fibre glass mesh and cemental glue layer.
 Drain is built in during production process, wateproofed, suitable grate and McAlpine siphon trap included.